AFIT-R/afit-r.github.io/analytics/descriptive/pca_basics.md

 ### Deciding How many Principal Components to Use

-For a general $n$ x $p$ data matrix $X$, there are up to $min(n-1,p)$ principal components that can be calculated.
+For a general *n* x *p* data matrix *X*, there are up to $$min(n-1,p)$$ principal components that can be calculated.
 However, because the point of PCA is to significantly reduce the number of variables, we want to use the smallest number of principal components possible to explain *most* of the variability.

 The frank answer is that there is no robust method for determining how many components to use.
 As the number of observations, the number of variables, and the application vary, a different level of accuracy and variable reduction are desirable.